erlpm/epm/CONTRIBUTING.md

 ### Pull Requests and Branching

-All fixes to rebar end up requiring a +1 from one or more of the project's maintainers.
+All fixes to epm end up requiring a +1 from one or more of the project's maintainers.
 When opening a pull request, explain what the patch is doing and if it makes sense, why the proposed implementation was chosen.